nens/kpi-almere-v2/README.md

 $ ansible-playbook -i deploy/hosts deploy/deploy.yml -k -K --limit=integration -u your.username --extra-vars="version=0.1.0"
 ```

-Where `--limit` is a safety measure to deploy only to that host and `--extra-vars "version=0.1.0"` defines [which tag](https://github.com/nens/kpi-almere-v2/releases) to release.
+Where `--limit` is a safety measure to deploy only to that host and `--extra-vars "version=0.1.0"` defines [which version](https://github.com/nens/kpi-almere-v2/releases) to release.

-Also, make sure the target machines have your ssh key (or run `$ ssh-copy-id username@host` to do it).